 There are also a variety of ways house sitting can work for digital nomads.
 You can do the traditional house sitting thing, swap homes with a fellow traveler, and even sleep on the couch while the owner is home.
 If you do a house-sit, note most sites require you to apply for membership and make a profile.

 Why you should choose a house sitting experience

-If you plan to stay a night, week, or even more than a month, and need cheap lodging and want to live like a local, house sitting works.
+If you plan to stay a night, a week, or even more than a month, and need cheap lodging and want to live like a local, house sitting works.
 If you want to meet locals and learn about the local culture, being a guest in a home is a wonderful option.
 Just do your research and vet owners before booking.

 Where to look for house sitting and guest experiences